 - A home visit.
-This will be a casual (20 minutes or so) visit to your home and is primarily for your little one to meet their Keyperson in advance, so that when they come in for the first time, they have a ‘safe’ person that they recognise, who was allowed inside their safest place (home!)
+This will be a casual (max 20 minutes) visit to your home and is primarily for your little one to meet their Keyperson in advance, so that when they come in for the first time, they have a ‘safe’ person that they recognise, who was allowed inside their safest place (home!)
 They will find out all their likes and dislikes, favourite toys etc so we can be well prepared for their first session.
 It also gives us chance to go over any queries you may have, or help with paperwork etc. This is standard for all new children and we promise it is not to inspect your housework!
 Please note, home visits can only be offered to families within our immediate area.
 If you live further afield, you will be offered a video call instead.

 - An appreciation of how you feel when your baby starts pre-school, whether that’s anxious and frightened to separate from them, or excited to have a few hours YOU time.
 Most of us are also mummies ourselves too, so we’ve felt it all, seen it all and supported each other and our families with varying emotions through transition times.
 Read 'How will I cope on my child's first day'

 - An open, honest and trustworthy relationship.
 We believe parents/carers are children’s prime educators, and we want to work in partnership with you.
 We will talk to you regarding any concerns (e.g. safeguarding or special needs), and we hope you will do the same in return.

 - Reliable childcare.
 It would be in extreme circumstances that we ever had to close unexpectedly.
 We even managed to remain open throughout the pandemic for our Keyworker families - thanks to our 'Dream Team' (Tiff, Tayla & Becky) who worked tirelessly all day, every day, so that their colleagues could stay safe at home.